osmocom/pysim/README.md

 Homepage and Manual
 -------------------

 Please visit the [official homepage](https://osmocom.org/projects/pysim/wiki) for usage instructions, manual and examples.
+The user manual can also be built locally from this source code by ``cd docs && make html latexpdf`` for HTML and PDF format, respectively.

 Git Repository
 --------------